LeGend077/diseases-addon/README.md

 ### Diseases:
 1. Cold
    - Caused by prolong periods(5 minutes) in cold areas.
-   - Can be avoided by wearing a Leather Chestplate/Tunic.
+   - Can be avoided by wearing a Leather Chestplate/Tunic (leather cloth).
    - Cure:
 2. Zombie Plague
    - Getting bit by zombie gives you a 5-6% to get the Zombie Plague.
    - Getting Zombie Plague gives you the traits of zombie, getting burned from sunlight, slowness and hungerness.